-Most biotechnology companies are SMEs, if not micro-enterprises, that don’t have products on the market.
-So, they don’t generate resources to fund their activities.
-As a result, access to external funding is key to their development and one of Asebio’s top priorities.
+Most biotechnology companies are SMEs and micro-enterprises that don’t have products on the market, which means they don’t generate resources to fund their activities.
+As a result, access to external funding is key to the development of the biotechnology ecosystem and one of AseBio’s top priorities.

-Therefore, the biotech sector needs dynamic investment ecosystems with:
+Therefore, the biotechnology sector needs dynamic investment ecosystems with:

-- A framework of incentives that encourages R&D and investment
+- A framework that encourages investment and incentivises R&D

 - A broad, diverse, powerful network of investors

-At Asebio, we work to galvanize the biotechnology investment ecosystem in Spain, through public policies that encourage investment in biotechnology companies and activities to connect national and international investors with projects looking for funding.
+At AseBio we work to promote public policies that favour highly innovative companies like biotechnology firms, but also connect them with national and international investors and with projects looking for funding.

-We work to improve the Spanish framework of direct and indirect incentives for R&D, working with the government to make sure that direct aid programs for R&D (subsidies and loans) adapt to the characteristics and needs of biotechnology companies.
-Our business models and maturity cycles are unique, so we need aid and incentive tools that fit us.
+We work to improve the Spanish framework of R&D incentives, working with the government to make sure that direct aid programmes for R&D (grants and loans) adapt to the characteristics and needs of biotechnology companies.
+Our business models and the maturity cycles of our innovations need incentives that adapt to these characteristics.

-Our work to improve access to funding has converged with the drive towards internationalization, and we have joined forces with our companies in order to access international capital (Asebio Investor Day, BioSpain investment forum and BioEquity).
+Our work to improve access to funding comes about through promoting internationalisation and joining forces with our companies in order to access international capital (AseBio Investor Day and BIOSPAIN investment forum).

-All of these activities, plus the relationships national venture capitalists have forged with their global counterparts and the growing interest in Spanish biotechnology on a global scale, have brought about a growing trend in international investment in our sector.
-We will continue working to consolidate this trend in the coming years.
+All of these activities, plus the relationships national venture capitalists have forged with their global counterparts and the growing interest in Spanish biotechnology on a global scale, have brought about a growing trend in international investment in our sector that we will continue working to consolidate in the coming years.